clay/clay-kiln/behaviors/README.md

 * `truthy` (only checks field data, no value needed)
 * `falsy` (only checks field data, no value needed)

+_Note:_ You can compare against deep fields (like checkbox-group) by using dot-separated paths, e.g. `featureTypes.New York Magazine Story`

 # description

 Appends a description to a field.